-This easy warm potato salad is perfect for your summer BBQs!
+This easy grilled potato salad with creme fraiche dressing and dill is perfect for your summer BBQs!
 It’s altogether delicious, easy and elegant, in a rustic kind of way.
 And best part of all, I’ll show you how to make your own creme fraiche easily and inexpensively at home!

 The beautiful of this dish is that it comes together really quickly.
 The potatoes need to boil first, but as they are sliced, they boil up quickly.
 You could even do the boiling earlier in the day and refrigerate the potato slices until it’s time to grill.
 The easy creme fraiche and grainy mustard dressing can also be made ahead.

 When it’s time to eat, simply grill the potatoes, top with the dressing and fresh dill and they’re ready to enjoy.

 As mentioned above, I’ve included the very easy recipe for making your own creme fraiche at home using only heavy cream and buttermilk.
 Note that you’ll need to make this a day or so ahead of when you want to use it to make these potatoes.
 The creme fraiche recipe will also make more than you need for this potato recipe, so you’ll have extra to use for other dishes.
 You’ll use about half for the potatoes.

 You’ll want to use a waxy potato for these, either a red, white or yellow-fleshed potato, as they hold their shape well.
 Avoid starchy potatoes like Russets.
 A medium sized potato is best, for nice sized, but not huge chunks.
 Aiming for similar sized potatoes will ensure that they cook evenly.